 Salesforce treats your Provo distributors as flat contacts, but your business runs on who recruited whom

 Salesforce, HubSpot, and Zoho all model contacts as a flat list with deals attached.
 A Provo direct-sales company runs on a tree: who recruited whom, what override pays up the line, and which rank a distributor holds this month.
-A custom CRM that models that relationship graph natively runs $70,000 to $200,000 over 4 to 8 months, and it ends the parallel spreadsheet your reps actually trust more than Salesforce.
+A custom CRM (Customer Relationship Management) that models that relationship graph natively runs $70,000 to $200,000 over 4 to 8 months, and it ends the parallel spreadsheet your reps actually trust more than Salesforce.

 Your Provo company bought Salesforce because everyone does.
 Then your direct-sales side needed to see a distributor's downline three levels deep, and Salesforce's hierarchy fields gave up at the second level.
 Your SaaS side needed product-usage signals to drive renewal outreach, and that data lives in your app, not in HubSpot.
 So your reps work out of exports, and the CRM becomes a place data goes to die.